xz-cs/Voc_Tester/README.md

 {English}:{Chinese Translation}<br>
 {English}:{Chinese Translation}<br>

-# If there is more than one possible Chinese Translation, devide them by a '/':<br>
+# If there are more than one possible Chinese Translations, devide them by a '/':<br>
 {English}:{Chinese Translation1}/{Chinese Translation2}<br>
 {English}:{Chinese Translation1}/{Chinese Translation2}/{Chinese Translation3}/.../{Chinese Translation n}<br>